 contentops-content-operations-differ-content-marketing

-Content marketing is usually described as “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.”
-Being a relatively broad umbrella term, we identify content marketing as any conscious effort of making content a part of your marketing strategy.
+Content marketing is described as “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.”
+Content marketing is thus any conscious effort of making content an integral part of your marketing strategy.

 Another characteristic of content marketing is the silo aspect.
-There tends to be one writer, one web editor, one legal expert, one reviewer, etc. working in their own silos and with little or no overlapping and flexibility of roles.
-While the silo mentality has been widely criticized, there is still much “silo” in relation to content marketing.
+There tends to be one writer, one content editor, one legal expert, etc. working in their own silos and with little or no overlapping and flexibility of roles.

-While content marketing can be structured, structure is on the other hand the very essence of ContentOps.
-The goal of ContentOps is to make the production of quality content consistent, repeatable, and scalable.
-Process is one of the three main ingredients to be integrated, and in ContentOps nothing is left to chance during the content production phase.
+While content marketing can be structured, structure is on the other hand at the very core of ContentOps.
+The goal of ContentOps is to make the creation of quality content consistent, repeatable, and scalable.

-Part of keeping a process structured is to define and plan every stage, one-shot and repeatable alike.
-But another part is to involve people with a range of responsibilities.
-The flexible, but well-defined roles of people is yet another key ingredient, and gives people more ownership to the entire process, as well as boosting engagement.
+Part of keeping a process structured is to define and plan every stage.
+The flexible, but well-defined roles of people is yet another key ingredient, and gives people more ownership to the entire process.

 Content marketing